-Program 2.I: Community Development Block Grant (CDBG) and HOME Funding
+Program 2.I: Community Development Block Grant (CDBG) and HOME Funding housing to low-income households.

-Continue to participate in the CDBG, HOME and related programs.
-CDBG funds may be used to provide a suitable living environment by expanding economic opportunities and providing decent housing to low-income households.
 Eligible uses of HOME funds include tenant-based rental assistance; housing rehabilitation; assistance to homebuyers; and new construction of rental housing.
-HOME funding may also be used for site acquisition, site improvements, demolition, relocation, and other necessary and reasonable activities related to the development of nonluxury housing.
+HOME funding may also be used for site acquisition, site improvements, demolition, relocation, and other necessary and reasonable activities related to the development of non-luxury housing.